toxicsnek/tfm2-Rust-Forge/docs/FEATURES.md

 ### Add Buff

-Applies a named champion buff to the current target - defined under Identity - Buffs.
+Applies a named champion buff to the current target.    *Buffs defined under Identity - Buffs.*

 ### Remove Buff

-Removes a named buff from the current target - defined under Identity - Buffs.
+Removes a named buff from the current target.   *Buffs defined under Identity - Buffs.*

 ### Apply CC

 Applies a crowd-control effect such as stun, airborne, bind, fear, charm, taunt, or animation CC for the configured duration.

+### Play Animation

+Applies an Animation CC to the caster.
+Configure the animation name and duration in ticks.
+The animation name is truncated to the SDK's supported name capacity.

 ### Clear CC